Cracks in Concrete Driveways

 Step 7: Regular Maintenance

-To prolong the life of your driveway and prevent future cracking, perform regular maintenance.
+To prolong the life of your concrete driveway and prevent future cracking, perform regular maintenance.
 Keep your driveway clean by sweeping it regularly and addressing any minor cracks before they become major issues.

 Important Tips: